0xGlitchbyte/100-days-of-code/r1-log.md

 ## R1D6
 Implemented double linked list in library.
 Can insert a node at beginning, end, and print backward/forward, as well as free the memory used.
 Had compile errors, fixed them.
 Currently getting issues compiling C89 on arm64 architecture.

+## R1D7
+Wrote a single linked list queue and added it to the library.
+Queue can add elements to front, rear, print queue, and free queue.